 Burbank, CA — Executive Producer Ryan Seacrest (b.
 1974 Ryan Epstein) said he was disappointed that the E!
-Entertainment Network failed to pick up his latest show Selfies with the Kardashians, and criticized the television network for “not giving it a real chance.”
-The show, which debuted in late September, featured the Kardashian family traveling around the world taking selfies in exotic and sometimes dangerous situations.
+Entertainment Network failed to pick up his latest show Selfies with the Kardashians and criticized the television network for “not giving it a real chance.”
+The show, which debuted in late September, featured the Kardashian family traveling worldwide taking selfies in exotic and sometimes dangerous situations.

-“The idea was real simple,” said Mr. Seacrest speaking via telephone.
+“The idea was straightforward,” said Mr. Seacrest, speaking via telephone.
 “We sent the entire Kardashian gang to places most people would never dream of going.
 You know, places the average American can’t afford.
 Then we’d have them take selfies.
 So I’m disappointed about E’s decision here.
-The good news is they released us from our contract, so I can shop it elsewhere.”
+The good news is they released us from our contract so that I can shop it elsewhere.”

-According to Mr. Seacrest, his production company already has 2 full seasons of Selfies with the Kardashians filmed.
+According to Mr. Seacrest, his production company already has two full seasons of Selfies with the Kardashians filmed.

 Industry insiders say MTV Europe is interested in picking up the show.